OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationroot_post_schools.md

 | Content-Type  | application/json  |

 ## Request body
-In the request body, supply a JSON representation of an [educationSchool](../resources/educationschool.md) object.
+In the request body, supply a JSON representation of [educationSchool](../resources/educationschool.md) object.

 ## Response
-If successful, this method returns a `201 Created` response code and an [educationSchool](../resources/educationschool.md) object in the response body.
+If successful, this method returns `201, Created` response code and [educationSchool](../resources/educationschool.md) object in the response body.

 ## Example
 ##### Request
-The following is an example of the request.
+Here is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "create_educationschool_from_educationroot"